sesam-io/pyrocksdb/docs/api/options.rst

         If ``None``, rocksdb will automatically create and use an 8MB internal cache.
         If not ``None`` use the specified cache for blocks.
 In that case it must be an instance of :py:class:`rocksdb.LRUCache`

-    :param block_cache_compressed:
-        If ``None``, rocksdb will not use a compressed block cache.
-        If not ``None`` use the specified cache for compressed blocks.
-In that case it must be an instance of :py:class:`rocksdb.LRUCache`

     :param filter_policy:
         If not ``None`` use the specified filter policy to reduce disk reads.